-Kraken release 3.0 introduces Application Programming Interface (API) v2.0, a modern Representational State Transfer (REST) API stack that provides all functionality from the Kraken Web GUI and is also harmonized with other Haivision appliances.
+Kraken release 3.0 introduced Application Programming Interface (API) v2.0, a modern Representational State Transfer (REST) API stack that provides all functionality from the Kraken Web GUI and is also harmonized with other Haivision appliances.
+With API v2.0, verified signed-in users are already authorized.
+The key pair authentication procedure below for API v1.0 does not apply to API v2.0.